mmorub/gimbal2022/README.md

  * Now **open the arduino serial monitor**.
 Upload the sketch again and verify the serial monitor is printing lines for the duration set in the sketch.
 Try to find this duration by reading the sketch.
 We print for a few seconds and then stop, just so the serial monitor will show a finite set of data for use in matlab.

  * Upload the sketch and, once it starts running, **turn the camera in its case by hand**.
-Try to turn it by a defined angle such as 90 degrees and observe that the numbers shown in the serial monitor change as you move the camera.
-You will only see the numbers run across the screen without being able make sense out of them at this point.
+Try to turn it by a defined angle (such as 90 degrees) and observe that the numbers shown in the serial monitor change as you move the camera.
+You will only see the numbers run across the screen without being able to make sense out of them at this point.
 We will record them for use in matlab in the next step.

  Once you completed the steps above, you are ready to **record data for use in matlab**: